Life Lines

 • Fire

-The child will be in sever pain, the skin is raw and tender, swelling with blistering and clear fluids emit from burnt areas.
+The child will be in severe pain, the skin is raw and tender, swelling with blistering, and clear fluids will be emitted from the burnt areas.
 9% partial thickness burn will cause a child to go into shock.
 1% burn the child will require medical attention.

 Full Thickness (3rd Degree Burns)